 Operations is one of the fundamental functions of any organization.
-Operations and Supply Chain managers are primarily concerned with the efficient execution of a an organization's strategy.
+Operations and Supply Chain managers are primarily concerned with the efficient execution of an organization's strategy.
 In doing so, they also help shape a firm's future strategy.
 Operations is concerned with designing and managing processes that transform inputs to outputs in an organization.
 This includes important activities such as the production and delivery of goods and services.
 Operations is also responsible for the systematic planning, designing, operating, controlling and improving the various processes involved from the time a customer places an order to the time the product or service is delivered.
 The challenge for supply chain managers is to produce goods and deliver services in accordance with the business strategy of their company in most efficient manner.
 Typically, this involves balancing the needs for lower costs, higher quality, shorter production times and greater operational flexibility, while at the same time getting the customer orders (products or services) out on time.
-In this course you will learn the fundamentals ideas of good operational principles and Supply chain management.
+In this course you will learn the fundamental ideas of good operational principles and Supply chain management.
 You will understand how an organization's strategy and operations are related to each other.
 You will also understand the impact of operational decisions on the various other business functions such as marketing, finance and human resources.
 This will help enhance your managerial insights and intuition and improve your business decisions.
-The course will feature practices from various companies such as Zara, Alipay, Tencent, Walmart, GE, Toyota and many others.
+The course will feature practices from various companies such as Zara, Alipay, Tencent, Walmart, GE, Toyota and many others

 Business professionals must have familiarity with and skills in each of descriptive, predictive and prescriptive analytics.
 Descriptive analytics includes data analysis and data visualization: understanding, manipulating, evaluating and presenting the many complex data and information streams that drive today’s businesses and organizations.
 Predictive analytics includes forecasting, various statistical techniques, data mining, and machine learning.
 Prescriptive analytics involves the employment of a number of analytical models to aid decision-making.
 Topics covered in this course include: descriptive statistics, data visualization, descriptive data mining (cluster analysis), linear regression, predictive data mining (classification trees), spreadsheet models, linear optimization and Monte Carlo simulation.
 This course aims to provide essentials on these topics, equipping students with the literacy of business analytics.
 Each student must bring his/her own laptop computer with Excel.